GuilleP2018/holbertonschool-simple_shell/README.md

 ### Credits:
-Hi! im Guillermo and im the developer behind this project, here is my github if your interest on more of my projects! : https://github.com/GuilleP2018
+Hi!
+I'm Guillermo and im the developer behind this project, here is my github if you are interested on more of my projects! : https://github.com/GuilleP2018
+Hi!
+I'm Hector and im the developer behind this project, here is my github if you are interested on more of my projects! : https://github.com/Pepesaur96